polarityio/resilient/README.md

 The types of data that should be searched.
 Options include "Incidents", "Notes", "Artifacts", and "Tasks".

-### Blacklisted Entities
+### Ignored List

-Comma separated list of entities that you never want looked up
+Comma separated list of entities that you never want looked up in Resilient.

-### Domain Blacklist Regex
+### Ignored Domain Regex

-Domains that match the given regex will not be looked up (if blank, no domains will be black listed)
+Domains that match the given regex will not be looked up.

 ## Polarity